 \item (Critically approximating.)
 If $v\in \beta(\mathcal{T})$, then exactly $\val(v) - 2$ critical points of $f_n$ (counted with multiplicity) lie within a uniformly bounded distance from $\phi_n(v)$.

 \item (Quasi-fixed.)
 If $x\in \Int(\mathcal{T})$, then

 \end{itemize} \end{theorem}

-\begin{remark} We shall call the pair $(\mathcal{T}, \phi_n)$, or its image $\mathcal{T}_n:=\phi_n(\mathcal{T})$ the {\em quasi-fixed trees} for the sequence $f_n$.
+\begin{rmk} We shall call the pair $(\mathcal{T}, \phi_n)$, or its image $\mathcal{T}_n:=\phi_n(\mathcal{T})$ the {\em quasi-fixed trees} for the sequence $f_n$.
 We remark that technically, this pair is associated to the particular subsequence chosen.
 We will be a little sloppy here and assume such a subsequence is already chosen for $f_n$.
-We also remark that such ambiguity can be resolved by introducing an ultrafilter as in \cite{L19,L21c}. \end{remark}
+We also remark that such ambiguity can be resolved by introducing an ultrafilter as in \cite{L19,L21c}. \end{rmk}

 A similar construction works in a more general orientation preserving setting (see \cite{L21a, L21b}).
 The general construction works in the orientation reversing case as well.
 For completeness, we briefly sketch the construction here.